Moroccan Lentil Soup, aka Harira, is a spiced north African nutritious soup, low in carbs and high in Proteins.

 The soup is usually prepared with local meats such as lamb to enrich it and make it super nutritious, because of the daylight fast.

-If you don't get to eat the whole day, you need to pack the soup with nutritional value.
+If you don't eat the whole day, you need to pack the soup with nutritional value.

 With the proteins from the meat and lentils, this is easily achieved, yet this is not the only perk of this wonderful soup.